 1. Allen Edmonds Men’s Classic Sneaker Fashion Sneakers

 We’re starting with white because it’s the most popular color for men’s sneakers and because, frankly, it goes with anything.
 The Allen Edmonds Men’s Classic Sneaker features a low tennis shoe profile.
 The all-leather upper is perforated, as is the all leather lining, which means it keeps drier and delivers more comfort.

 This Edmonds harkens to perhaps the most iconic tennis shoe of all, the Stan Smith by Adidas, seen here in one of its many iterations on Amazon.
 While the Stan Smith is enormously popular, the Allen Edmonds Men’s Classic Sneaker has the edge because of its simplicity — minimal logo treatment — and pure elegance.
 But don’t let that simplicity fool you: this sneak — like all Allen Edmonds shoes — is crafted with a 212-step process in the company’s Wisconsin HQ.

 In fact, it was originally listed at $245 on the company’s website.
 And in case any of you are fire-walkers out there, note the Vibram sole.
 If you had to set up shop with just one pair of dress sneakers for men, this is your gig.

 Buy the Allen Edmonds Men’s Classic Sneaker here.

-3. Mark Nason Los Angeles Men’s Sycamore Fashion Sneaker
+3. Mark Nason Los Angeles Men’s Bradmoor Sneaker

 5. Kenneth Cole New York Men’s Kam Sneaker